 Compute the derivative by both of the following methods.

 - (a) Use the product rule. - (b) Multiply out the expression and then use the rule for the derivative of a sum.

+Check that both methods give the same result.
 Which method do you prefer?